graep/vanguard/docs/vanguard-ui-ux-style-standards.md

 ## Overview
 Comprehensive style guide for the Vanguard Fleet Inspection & Condition Tracking Application, establishing visual design patterns, component styles, and user experience standards.

+**Important**: The Fleet page (`src/app/pages/admin/fleet/fleet.page.*`) serves as the **blueprint** for all admin list pages.
+All styling conventions, layout patterns, responsive breakpoints, and component positioning established on the Fleet page should be replicated on other pages (Users, etc.) for consistency.

 ---

 ## Color System